Tregear

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 indicates Tregear had median taxpayer income of $38,194 and average income of $41,818.
-These figures are below national averages of $60,817 and $83,003 in Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes for Tregear as of September 2025 are approximately $41,578 and $45,523 respectively.
-According to 2021 Census figures, household, family, and personal incomes in Tregear fall between the 4th and 7th percentiles nationally.
-The earnings profile shows that 29.6% of Tregear residents earn between $800 - $1,499 annually (1,184 individuals), contrasting with regional levels where the $1,500 - $2,999 bracket leads at 30.9%.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Tregear had a median income among taxpayers of $38,194 and an average income of $41,818.
+These figures are below the national averages of $60,817 and $83,003 for Greater Sydney respectively.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates suggest a median income of approximately $41,578 and an average income of $45,523 in Tregear as of September 2025.
+The 2021 Census figures indicate that household, family, and personal incomes in Tregear fall between the 4th and 7th percentiles nationally.
+In Tregear, 29.6% of individuals earn within the $800 - $1,499 range (1,185 individuals), contrasting with regional levels where the $1,500 - $2,999 bracket is most prevalent at 30.9%.
 Housing affordability pressures are severe in Tregear, with only 76.1% of income remaining after housing costs, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income